yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/evm/exploring-ethereum/exploring-ethereum.md

 ```
 $ git clone https://github.com/streamingfast/substreams-explorers
 ```

-### The Substreams CLI

-The Substreams CLI allows you to run, package, and visualize your Substreams.
-Make sure you have the CLI installed by following this [simple tutorial](../../../common/installing-the-cli.md).

 ### Substreams Basics

 You should be familiar with the basic Substreams terminology, which includes:
 - Modules (understanding the difference between a `map` and a `store` module)
 - Protobufs (understanding what they are)

 ## Ethereum Explorer